finbourne/lusid-sdk-csharp/sdk/docs/TransactionConfigurationApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<TransactionConfigurationApi>();
             var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the transaction types.
-Defaults              to returning the latest versions if not specified. (optional) var scope = "\"default\"";  // string? | The scope in which the side exists.
-When not supplied the scope is 'default'. (optional)  (default to "default")
+Defaults              to returning the latest versions if not specified. (optional) var scope = "\"default\"";  // string? | The scope in which the transaction types exist.
+When not supplied the scope is 'default'.
+Use '*' to list across all scopes. (optional)  (default to "default")

             try
             {